dustinpfister/blog_posts/_posts/linux-folders-home.md

 ## 4 - Conclusion

 The home folder is just one of many note worthing folders at the root folder of a Linux system.
 So there are a whole lot more posts like this to write in the future when it comes to learning more about the various folders and what they are used for.
+For example there is looking into what the \/bin folder is all about and how that compared to the \/sbin folder.
+It would seem that the difference has a lot to do with binaries that are very closely tied to starting and using Linux by itself in a very striped down way, and additional binaries that are not so critical to Linux itself.
+However getting into all of that would be a matter of a whole other post on Linux folders.